masasam/dotfiles/README.md

 	fwupdmgr get-updates
 	fwupdmgr update

-After you update the BIOS, you will need to reconfigure grub when next boot.
+After you update the UEFI BIOS, you will need to reconfigure grub when next boot.
 Boot with arch linux usb memory and do as follows.
 This work is not necessary after the second time.

 	mount /dev/sda2 /mnt